AF Pararescue & Survival Orientation Course-Advanc

 Reservists: Pararescue, CRO, SERE, or medical background preferred.
 Must be in excellent physical condition to lead physical challenges for cadets.

-Staff will provide transportation to and from Tucson International Airport (TUS)
+Staff will provide transportation between Tucson International Airport (TUS) and the activity location.

 GA is organized into nine specific capabilities: Prepare, Mission Plan, Insert, Movement, Actions on Objective, Medically Treat, Extract, Reintegrate, and Adapt.
 For 10 training days APJOC pairs cadets with an active duty or reserve USAF Rescue or Special Tactics Squadron.
 For more details on GA please visit: Guardian Angel Factsheet , Guardian Angel Factsheet #2.